Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Introduction

 Usually shocks due to mergers emerge at the central core of the newly formed clusters and travels radially as spheroidal wave-front towards the virial radius and beyond \citep{Paul2011ApJ,Iapichino_2017MNRAS,van_Weeren_2011MNRAS,PAUL2012IoP,Bagchi_2006Sci,Bagchi_2011ApJ}.
 Time-scale of such dissipation for a single merger is found to be about 1-2 Gyr \citep{Paul2011ApJ,Roettiger_ApJ_1999} indicating an energy dissipation rate of the order of 10$^{\rm{47}}$ erg s$^{-1}$.
-In this process, the thermal particles in the medium are injected at the shocks and a fraction of them gets accelerated to high energy CR particles through collision-less shock-energy-dissipation \citep{Malkov1998PhRvE,Ellison1985ApJ}.
+In this process, the thermal particles in the medium are injected at the shocks and a fraction of them gets accelerated to high energy CR particles through collision-less shock energy dissipation \citep{Malkov1998PhRvE,Ellison1985ApJ}.
 Also, pre-existing high-energy particles originated from other processes such as numerous star-formation events, supernovae explosions, AGN activity etc., can further be accelerated to very high energies through multiple shock crossings \citep{Kang2007APh}.
-So, it is quite evident that a fraction of these particles from the thermal pool gets converted into non-thermal CRs, mainly via diffusive shock acceleration (DSA \;\citealt{1987PhR...154....1B}, \citealt{2001RPPh...64..429M}).
-The cosmic ray production due to shock acceleration is then expected to be more prominent during the post merger violent relaxation phase.
-This indicates a possible strong connection of CR emission and the dynamical state of the cluster systems \citep{Brunetti_2014IJMPD}.
+So, it is quite evident that a fraction of these particles from the thermal pool gets converted into non-thermal CRs, mainly via diffusive shock acceleration (DSA; \;\citealt{1987PhR...154....1B}, \citealt{2001RPPh...64..429M}).
+The cosmic ray production due to shock acceleration is then expected to be more prominent during the post-merger violent relaxation phase.
+This indicates a possible strong connection of CR injection and the dynamical state of the cluster systems \citep{Brunetti_2014IJMPD}.

 Compared to CR electrons, CR protons have larger radiative cooling time, quantitatively by the square of the mass ratio, $(m_p/m_e)^2$ and are estimated to be of the order of 3-30 Gyr.
 Having such a high cooling time, protons accelerated by accretion shocks at the outskirts of the cluster can accumulate in the galaxy clusters spanning the Hubble time \citep{HONG2014ApJ,Volk1996SSRv}.
-So, clusters are expected to be major source of high energy CRs.
-But, surprisingly, no firm detection of gamma rays from clusters are reported yet.
-The reasons for this non-detection has not been addressed or explored well yet.
+So, clusters are expected to be major source of high-energy CRs.
+But surprisingly, no firm detection of gamma rays from clusters are reported yet.
 However, the non detection of gamma-ray emission from galaxy clusters (for the most recent data, see \citealt{Ackermann_2016ApJ}) puts constraints on the content of CR protons in the cluster centres (\citealt{Brunetti_2017MNRAS} and references therein).